CodeURJC-DAW-2022-23/webapp9/README.md

 ### Development Environment Instructions

+Follow the steps to set up your environment to develop the Angular application:

+1. Open a terminal.
+2. Clone this repository using `git clone https://github.com/CodeURJC-DAW-2022-23/webapp9.git`.
+3. Go to the angular project folder using `cd frontend/angularclient/`.
+4. Initialize the node project using `npm i`.
+5. Install Angular CLI using `npm i -g @angular/cli`.
+6. Run the angular application on development mode using `ng serve --proxy-config proxy.conf.json`.
+7. Now you've got the Angular applciation running on `https://localhost:4200`.

+For the Angular application to work properly, make sure you have the API and the MySQL database up and running on its specified ports.
+See documentation above for help.

 ### Classes and templates diagram (SPA)
 New classes and templates diagram has been created with Angular componenets, templates and services.